-As a travel nurse, you are packing up your belongings after every assignment ends.
-Many times, these assignments are thousands of miles away from your family and friends.
-So, how do you handle being that far away from those you love, in a town you aren’t familiar with?
+As a travel nurse, you pack up your belongings after every assignment ends.
+Often, these assignments are thousands of miles away from your family and friends.
+So, how do you handle being that far away from those you love in a town you aren’t familiar with?
 Loneliness can be a real fear for travel nurses, but it doesn’t have to be.

 Avoiding travel nursing loneliness is possible!
-There are many options to keep your time occupied while on assignment, aside from working.
+Aside from working, there are many options to keep your time occupied while on assignment.
 We have put together a list of things you can do to handle the loneliness you may feel while away from your family and friends.

 Get a pet:

 Pets can provide you companionship no matter where you go.
 You won’t feel quite so alone having them with you in your new “home.”
 Coming back to an empty home can make the loneliness worse, but having a pet there waiting can make a huge difference.
-Having a pet on assignment can change the way you have to travel and look for housing.
+Having a pet on assignment can change how you travel and look for housing.
 There are numerous articles on these topics on the TGN website.
-Our Facebook network group is also a great place to look for tips and tricks on traveling and housing with pets.
+Our Facebook network group is also great for looking for tips and tricks on traveling and housing with pets.

 Join a gym:

 Find a gym in your new area that offers classes!
-You have a better chance of meeting people by joining a class at the gym than just by going to the gym.
+You have a better chance of meeting people by joining a class at the gym than just by going there.
 Yelp is a great place to search for gyms in your area because they also give reviews just like they do for restaurants.
 Many gyms offer classes more than once a week so that you can work around your work schedule!